yewang0109/NetStaCom/README.md

 To run the code, make sure that all files are in the same folder

-This code is an example to the stability of set structured ecosystems.
+This code is an example to show the stability of set structured ecosystems.
 To investigate other parameters which could affect the stability of set structured ecosystems, you only need to change several lines in the corresponding file.